mattmakai/fullstackpython.com/content/pages/examples/flask/flask-sessions-sessionmixin.markdown

 sortorder: 500021022
 toc: False
 sidebartitle: flask.sessions SessionMixin
-meta: Python example code for the SessionMixin class from the flask.sessions module of the Flask project.
+meta: Example code for understanding how to use the SessionMixin class from the flask.sessions module of the Flask project.

 SessionMixin is a class within the flask.sessions module of the Flask project.